rstudio-education/stat545/README.md

     ```

 1. Run `renv::init(bare = TRUE)` in the Console.
     + This will create a private, project-specific library.
-The `bare = TRUE` argument tells `renv` that it should *not* try to add anything to this new library yet.
+The `bare = TRUE` argument tells renv that it should *not* try to add anything to this new library yet.
 If you take a took at the Packages tab in RStudio there will be two headers: "Packrat Library" and "System Library".
-The only package listed under "Packrat Library" (i.e. the private, project-specific library) will be `renv`.
+The only package listed under "Packrat Library" (i.e. the private, project-specific library) will be renv.
 1. Run `renv::restore()` in the Console.
     + This will print out "The following package(s) will be installed" followed by a long list of packages.
-Respond yes. `renv` will install the packages by copying them over from the cache in the `renv/` folder.
+Respond yes. renv will install the packages by copying them over from the cache in the `renv/` folder.
 1. Restart R (*Session* > *Restart R*)
     + If you take a look at the Packages tab, there should be a lot more packages listed under "Packrat Library" now.
 1. You should now be able to render the bookdown locally via either `bookdown::serve_book()` or *Addins* > *Preview Book*.